lijingwang/lijingwang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Lijing, a Ph.D. candidate in the Department of Geological Sciences at Stanford University.
-I am affiliated with [Stanford Center of Earth Resource Forecasting](https://scerf.stanford.edu/) and [Stanford Data Science Scholar](https://datascience.stanford.edu/programs/stanford-data-science-scholars-program).
+I am affiliated with [Stanford Center of Earth Resource Forecasting](https://scerf.stanford.edu/) and [Stanford Data Science Scholar Program](https://datascience.stanford.edu/programs/stanford-data-science-scholars-program).

 <!-- My research focuses on statistics and machine learning in geosciences. ? ?
 I use computer vision methods with large unlabeled and labeled spatial datasets on earth resource exploration to build a full.